We Fund the Change You Want to See

 All members of the community are invited to submit proposals for funding from the Inclusiveness Initiatives Fund.
 The report of the Presidential Commission on Diverse Community (September 2005) recommended that such a fund be established to generate and support a variety of initiatives designed to enhance “the role diversity plays in our work environment, our community, and especially in the curricular and co-curricular dimensions of our students’ education.”
 We encourage you to read (or reread) the Report of the Commission.

-Proposals will be reviewed twice each semester by the Multi-Cultural Community and College Life Committee.
+Proposals will be reviewed three each semester by the Multi-Cultural Community and College Life Committee.
 Students, staff, and faculty may submit proposals.
 We encourage proposals that emerge from or will work across multiple perspectives.
 See below for more review criteria.
-There are two deadlines for projects taking place spring 2014: November 4, 2013 and February 17, 2014.
-The deadline for projects taking place fall 2014 is April 7, 2014.

 The application form has a limited amount of space.
 Please feel free to attach pages or additional documents in order to submit a thorough, detailed proposal.